 Application Writing Workshops Available!

-- Session 1: Learning more about the UROP application, eligibility, roles and responsibilities and connecting with potential mentors/mentees, and begin focused writing on your research proposal/personal statement.
+- Session 1: Learn more about the UROP application, eligibility, roles and responsibilities, connect with potential mentors/mentees, and begin focused writing on your research proposal/personal statement.

-- Session 2: Working with experienced writing center staff to draft and edit UROP applications., while learning proper writing techniques for future applications. *Students should come prepared with a research concept/idea.
+- Session 2: Work with experienced writing center staff to further draft and edit UROP applications, while learning proper writing techniques for future applications.

-- Session 3: Finalizing UROP applications through a peer editing process while being lead by experienced writing center staff. *Students should come prepared with a strong draft of their UROP scholarship application.
+- Session 3: Finalize UROP applications through a peer-editing process led by experienced writing center staff.